projecteternitybestproject/Eternity-4-Dummies/index.md

-Trace save.dat: Basically just sends all of the growids/passwords your victim typed while the program was running Copy to Startup: Boots up the stealer every computer restart Get screenshot: Get a screenshot of their pc when they open your stealer
+Trace save.dat: Basically just sends all of the growids/passwords your victim typed while the program was running Copy to Startup: Boots up the stealer every computer restart Get screenshot: Get a screenshot of their pc when they open your stealer Send to discord: Sends the account to your webhook in your server MAKE SURE YOU ENABLE THIS BEFORE PASTING YOUR WEBHOOK ID (we will get to this later)
+Icon: Pretty straight foward, all files must be .ico type

 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).